IonicReverse/NodeBlackListEx/README.md

 Automatic Blacklist Node When Your Gather Skill Is Below Minimum Requirement

-Original Source is From Materia this is just a improvement.
+Original Source is From Maternia this is just a improvement.